Andersen, Pella and Marvin Window Comparisons

 Windows that sport the gold AAMA label are simply the best ones made.
 Period.

 I've installed all three windows, Andersen, Pella and Marvin in my jobs in the past.
 The last home I build for myself and my family had Marvin windows in it.
-They were gorgeous up-down sash windows with authentic divided lites that went perfect with the Queen Anne architecture style of the home.
+They were gorgeous up-down sash windows with authentic divided lites that matched the Queen Anne architecture style of the home.

 I currently live in New Hampshire.
 I didn't build the house I'm in, but it has Andersen windows and doors throughout it.
-They were installed around the year 2000 and at the time this column was revisde in 2017, they all were doing well.
+They were installed around the year 2001 and at the time this column was revised in 2017, they all were doing well.
 I've not had one seal failure or any other type of problem.

 The jobs where I installed Pella windows all went smoothly.
 Not one of my customers ever complained about their Pella windows.